 👪 Serving size

-This Greek potato recipe serves 8 people, which is ¾ of a potato per serving.
-They 1 WW point per serving on my WW plan (potatoes are 0 points for me).
-If you want to cut the recipe in half, simply click on the servings (highlighted in blue) on the recipe card and change it to your desired serving amount.
+This Greek potatoes recipe serves 8 people, which is ¾ of a potato per serving.
+If you want to cut the recipe in half, simply click on the serving number on the recipe card and change it to your desired serving amount.
 The recipe will magically adjust accordingly.

 🍽Equipment

-All you need is a 9X13 inch baking dish or casserole dish or a roasting pan for these Greek lemon potatoes.
-I like to use a glass baking dish with a lid. (affiliate link)
+All you need is a sharp knife, cutting board and a 9X13 inch baking dish or casserole dish or a roasting pan for these Greek lemon potatoes.
+I like to use a glass baking dish with a lid. *See recipe card for recommended equipment links and photos.

 🌡️Storage

 Store leftover potatoes in an airtight container in the fridge for up to 3 days.
 You can also make this in advance.
-I do not recommend freezing these, as they do not freeze well (potatoes tend to get watery when frozen).
+I do not recommend freezing these, as they do not freeze well (potatoes tend to get watery).

 Ingredients